 Nicole loves coffee, food and eating out.
 She is thrilled to be able to live near the sea, and tries to walk along the beach as often as she can.
 She is a mum of a tween and teen.

 Meet Associate Dietitian, Hayley Liew

-Hayley is a compassionate Dietitian with over 8 years of experience in the field including private practice consultation and health coaching in both private and government run programs.
+Hayley is a compassionate Dietitian with 9 years of experience in the field including private practice consultation and health coaching in both private and government run programs.
 Four years of University Psychology training have given her a sound understanding of the intersection between mental health and nutrition.

 Her specialisation and passion is with two key areas of nutrition therapy; disordered eating and children's nutrition.

 From healing from yo-yo dieting through to diagnosed eating disorders, Hayley is passionate about helping people of all ages heal their relationship with food.
 She works with emotional eating and compulsive eating, anorexia nervosa, bulimia nervosa, Binge Eating Disorder and Other Specified Feeding or Eating Disorders.

 Hayley loves to work with families, managing picky eating and problem eating, including Avoidant Restrictive Food Intake Disorder (ARFID).
 She also works with weight or growth concerns in kids.
 She guides parents to support their child’s unique needs without diets or restriction.
 She helps kids feel relaxed around food, develop a healthy body image and a healthy relationship to food.